GUOHAO14/Quiz_Publishing_Website/README.md

 ## How To Use
 ### 1. MySQL Database Import
-In the zip file, there is an sql file that you must download to import it into XAMPP (phpMyAdmin) database.
+Download the sql file, *morningkdb_database.sql*.
+Then, import it directly into XAMPP (phpMyAdmin) database.
+The database import can be done after typing 'localhost/phpmyadmin' to visit phpMyAdmin page (alternatively, click 'Admin' in XAMPP control panel).
+Once successful, a database with the name "morningkdb" will be created and used.
 The connection would then be established by opening XAMPP control panel and activating (click 'Start') on two modules - Apache and MySQL.
-The database import then can be done after typing 'localhost/phpmyadmin' to visit phpMyAdmin page (alternatively, click 'Admin' in XAMPP control panel).

 ### 2. Project Folder Placement in htdocs
-By now, the files in the zip folder should have already been extracted.
-Assuming that XAMPP is successfully installed, all the extracted files (which is in a folder) should be moved (or copy, paste) to the htdocs folder, which is child folder of xampp folder.
-The xampp folder should have been automatically created and usually located in C drive.
+Assuming that XAMPP is successfully installed, all the program files and folders is downloaded and contained in a parent folder (any name).
+After that, this particular parent folder is moved (or copy, paste) to the "htdocs" folder, which is a child folder of xampp folder.
+The xampp folder should have been automatically created after XAMPP installation and usually located in C drive.
 This, and alongside step 1, ensure that the php files can connect to XAMPP's MySQL server.

 Note: there is a *conn.php* file among the files that serves the purpose of establishing a server connection.
 Make sure the database name in the file matches with the name of the database imported in phpMyAdmin.